jemartti/aws-s3-zipper/README.md

     * `prefix`: the name of the bucket folder you want to stream
     * `startKey`: optional. start zipping after this file key
     * `recursive`: bool optional. to zip nested folders or not
+    * `fileList`: array optional. provides a list of files to zip, subject to prefix. overrides recursive and startKey.
 * `callback(err,result)`: call this function when done
   * `err`: the error object if any
   * `result`: the resulting archiver zip object with attached property 'manifest' whcih is an array of files it zipped